 The dish will be ready to eat once the rice paper has absorbed the sauce.
 Serve with the remaining peanut butter and mint.

 Food shopping isn’t everyone’s cup of tea.
 While some people like nothing more than browsing the aisles, for many of us there’s nothing worse than the thought of trawling up and down a supermarket, fighting through the crowds.
 If you’re in charge of your household’s food shop, it can seem as though you’re never away from the supermarket.
 Whether it’s popping in after work to pick up some pasta, or trekking there every Saturday afternoon for a weekly stock up, it’s an inconvenient, boring, and oddly stressful household chore.
+So it shouldn’t come as too much of a surprise to find a lot of people are switching to online supermarket shopping with Amazon a rising player in a rapidly expanding market.
+You may wish to see if the Raise website has any coupons for shopping on Amazon though.

 But it doesn’t have to be that way.
 By making a few small, simple adjustments to your routine, you can keep your cupboards stocked with delicious, healthy food, while also freeing up more time to do the things you actually want to do.
 The tips listed below, from fresh meat delivery to advice on when to shop, will help to make food shopping less of a hassle.